flq/flq.github.io/markdown/2010/2010-2-28-Proposal-for-Open-Source-Software-usage-in-NET-as-comfy-as-rubygems.md

 Indeed the only bit of infrastructure that bin4net would need is some place to host the torrent files, which, even with metadata, will not be very big.
 A torrent tracker is readily available with e.g. [openbittorrent.com](http://openbittorrent.com/).

  * **A tool for the consumer** to download Open Source Software registered with bin4net.
 This would be similar to the gem install bit.
-It would allow to list the available _Gizmos_ (interim name for OSS made available with the mechanism) <li>An **add-in into visual studio** to tap into the local bin4net repository.
+It would allow to list the available _Gizmos_ (interim name for OSS made available with the mechanism)
+ * An **add-in into visual studio** to tap into the local bin4net repository.
 Admittedly, this is the point where I’m doing most of the hand-waving: I don’t know if you can add to the ‘Add reference…’ mechanics of Visual Studio.
 I have seen a [project on codeplex](http://npanday.codeplex.com/) which may be doing something like that but haven’t yet looked into it.
 If it is possible, it would actually allow a scenario where we browse bin4net’s repository from within Visual Studio and trigger the download, add the dependency to the project etc.

 Here’s a little picture to summarize what we have so far…